 Beyond Bamboo is an ethical, sustainable online marketplace where every seller has been vetted, so we’ve brought together all our sellers and our in-house expertise to give you a few easy ways to make your bathroom sustainable:

-Changing the products you buy and thinking about the packaging they come in is a great place to start.
-Here are a few things to think about next time you shop for your bathroom essentials.
+Changing the products you buy and thinking about their packaging is a great place to start.
+Here are a few things to consider next time you shop for your bathroom essentials.

 For more sustainable options in your bathroom, opt for refillable that can be refilled at your local conscious living shop.
 Choose compostable packaging and glass or metal containers that last.
 This prolongs existing materials and minimises the new materials needed while also lowering transport costs and C02 emissions.
 Refillable bottles are usually glass or metal and can look stylish in your bathroom.

 “The main benefit of a refillable bottle is reducing plastic production.
-It’s essential for us as a company to keep all of our bottles in circulation.
-That way, we can prolong the use of that one bottle, keep it out of recycling, out of the landfill, but then even when it’s damaged, even when it’s out of use, it can still be recycled or repurposed.”
+As a company, we must keep all of our bottles in circulation.
+That way, we can prolong the use of that one bottle and keep it out of recycling or the landfill, but even when it’s damaged, it can still be recycled or repurposed.”